Ulster Towns Cup

 The Ulster Towns Cup is a rugby union competition organized by the Ulster branch of the Irish Rugby Football Union.

 It is confined to teams outside of Belfast.
 Since the resumption of play after World War II, where a town is represented by a senior club, their second team is the one that competes.

 The Final is traditionally played on Easter Monday at Ravenhill.

 The most successful club is Dungannon with 20 wins (19 outright wins and 1 shared win).

-The trophy is currently held by Ballyclare RFC.
+The current holders are Ballyclare RFC, following a record 71–14 victory over Clogher Valley in 2023.